facebookresearch/embody-3d/README.md

    ```
    --load_multiperson
    ```
-   to load the assets of the invidiuals interacting in the scene.
+   to load the assets of the individuals interacting in the scene.
 3. If you want to load all possible assets, you can run the following to load all possible assets.
    However, since not all annotations are available for every section,
     the run file will print a warning when the asset is not found.